cossentino/on-track-2/spec.md

     Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)

+        Users
+          Most fields are required and emails must be unique; password is required except when using Oauth Purchases
+          Purchases require a name and total, and the total must be a number greater than zero

     Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/